Museum Ludwig, Außenansicht bei Tag

 Are you ready for a change of perspective?
 We’re going far up into the stars, deep down into art, enjoying the view from the shaft tower, and diving deep into the history of mining.
 The giant university some intellectual long-distance vistas, and the proximity to the zoo’s “North Sea Worlds” makes a few things seem quite surreal to us.
 Welcome to Bochum, please leave the train.

-Learn more about :topic
+Learn more about Bochum

 Living room to the NordenKunstmuseum Bochum